 The Clerk to the Corporation maintains a register of financial and personal interests of the governors.
-The register is available for inspection at the above address.
+The register is available for inspection at the Bishop Auckland College, Woodhosue Lane, Bishop Auckland, DL14 6JZ.

 All governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Clerk to the Corporation, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
 The appointment, evaluation and removal of the Clerk are matters for the Corporation as a whole.

 Formal agendas, papers and reports are supplied to governors in a timely manner, prior to Board meetings.
 Briefings are provided on an ad hoc basis.